2018 November: Day-trip

 I almost can't be bothered to go.

-But it turns out to be quite sunny.
+But it turns out to be quite a sunny day.

 Any clouds around are thin high white clouds